-In response to complaints, Commissioner Lara recently announced new regulations to improve wildfire safety and drive down the cost of insurance.
+In response to complaints, to improve wildfire safety and drive down the cost of insurance.
 Proposed regulations incorporate the “Safer from Wildfires” framework to protect existing homes and communities.
 The regulations, which could be in effect by this summer, require insurance companies to factor consumers’ wildfire safety actions into their pricing of coverage.
 They also will provide consumers with transparency about their “wildfire risk score” that insurance companies assign to properties.

 “With more Californians rolling up their sleeves and reaching into their own pockets to protect their homes and businesses, insurance pricing must reflect their efforts… My new regulations will help encourage a competitive insurance market for all by putting safety first and driving down costs for consumers.”

 Thanks Jennifer, Nima and Susan for the inside perspectives!
 Please reach out if you have any questions about fire insurance or buying or selling a home in Marin County.
 You can find all kinds of information on how to protect yourself, your family and your home at and Recent Statistics on California fires below.

 Boulevard Real Estate is a Certified Green Company committed to sustainability and fire safety.
 Bitsa is Fire Committee Chair for the Kent Woodland Homeowners Association.
 She led the efforts for her community to become .
 We love to focus on local experts who serve our community like Jennifer, Susan and Nema.

 Stay up to date on the latest real estate trends.